Journeyman Electrician Salary: What You’ll Earn in 2026

 The journeyman wage floor is set by your local market and union scale — but the ceiling is much higher if you’re strategic.
 Here’s what actually moves the needle on journeyman electrician pay:

 Specialization pays.
 Journeymen who work in high-voltage transmission, industrial maintenance, or data center construction routinely earn 20–35% more than standard residential/commercial rates.
-Solar PV installation is growing fast — solar PV installer employment is projected to grow 42% through 2034 (BLS) — and experienced journeymen who cross-train in solar can command premium rates.
+Solar PV installer employment is projected to grow 48% through 2033 (BLS) — experienced journeymen who cross-train in solar can command premium rates on those projects.

 Industrial and commercial work pays more than residential.
-Residential service journeymen often earn $25–$33/hour.
-Commercial and industrial journeymen in the same market commonly earn $32–$45/hour or more.
-The work is harder, the environments are tougher, but the pay differential is real.
+Residential service journeymen often earn $26–$34/hour.
+Commercial and industrial journeymen in the same market commonly earn $34–$48/hour or more.
+The work is harder and the environments tougher, but the pay differential is real.

 Overtime stacks up fast.
-Many journeymen in construction and maintenance roles regularly work 50–60 hour weeks during peak projects.
-At $34/hour straight time, a journeyman working 250 hours of overtime in a year adds roughly $12,750 in gross wages.
+Many journeymen in construction and maintenance roles regularly work 50–60-hour weeks during peak projects.
+At $36/hour straight time, a journeyman working 250 hours of overtime in a year adds roughly $13,500 in gross wages.

 Moving to a higher-wage state is a legitimate lever.
-If you’re currently earning $28/hour in a lower-wage market, and you’re willing to relocate, comparable work in Illinois, Washington, or Oregon could pay $40–$45/hour.
-The cost of living rises too, but not always proportionally.
-Run the numbers for your situation.
+If you’re currently earning $28/hour in a lower-wage market and are willing to relocate, comparable work in Illinois, Washington, or Oregon could pay $42–$48/hour.
+Cost of living rises too, but not always proportionally — run the numbers for your specific situation.

 Good to know